From wet dredging to strengthening canal beds

 Hydraulic engineering work is of great international importance to the family-run business Felbermayr.
-Our rapidly expanding division has now grown to encompass around 140 items of floating equipment and numerous pushboats, which can be used to perform work throughout virtually the entirety of Europe's inland waterway system.
+Our rapidly expanding division has now grown to encompass around 140 items of floating equipment.
+This includes push-boats, hopper barges, stilt-mounted pontoons as well as long-shaft dredgers and motorboats, which can be used to perform work throughout virtually the entirety of Europe's inland waterway system.

 Our services in this area range from classic wet dredging to pile driving and sinking operations, and from planned dredging and revetment installation to canal bed strengthening work.
 We can also undertake general equipment transportation and maintenance work to keep shipping channels open, for example.
 Hiring out floating equipment is yet another service that forms part of this vastly expanding field.
-Felbermayr customers can even benefit from the multitude of synergies with other divisions at Felbermayr, such as the Construction department and the business unit of Transport and Lifting Technology.
+Felbermayr customers can also benefit from the multitude of synergies with other divisions at Felbermayr, such as the construction department and the business unit of transport and lifting technology.

 Removing material from still and/or flowing bodies of water is one of the most common disciplines in hydraulic engineering.
 This type of work in the groundwater sector requires preliminary analysis and approval by qualified experts.